 Two categories of administrative expenses are eligible for grants.
-These categories, and the items which fall within these categories, are listed below.
+These categories, and examples of items which fall within these categories, are listed below.

-All requested items must clearly address the Program Objectives in order to be considered eligible for funding.
+All requested items must clearly address the program objectives in order to be considered eligible for funding.